mlhartme/maven-dockerbuild-plugin/README.md

 # Maven Dockerbuild Plugin

 This is a Maven plugin to build Docker images.
-It does not provide functionality to run images.

 Goals: https://mlhartme.github.io/maven-dockerbuild-plugin/plugin-info.html

+Note: It does not provide functionality to run images.

 ## Dockerbuilds

-A dockerbuild is a Maven artifact (a jar file) containing a Dockerfile, optionally with additional files used by the Dockerfile
+A dockerbuild is a Maven artifact (more precisely: a jar artifact) containing a Dockerfile and optionally additional files used by the Dockerfile
 (for example configuration files you want to add to the image).
-Dockerbuilds are managed centrally in your favorite repository, the set of all dockerbuilds is called the dockerbuild library.
-The library provides builds for the different frameworks in use, like tomcat-war files or Spring boot.
+Dockerbuilds are managed centrally in your favorite Maven repository.
+The idea is to have one dockerbuild for each setup or framework (e.g. tomcat-war or Spring boot) in your repository.
+To build an image for a Maven project

-To build an image for a Maven project (or a module in a multi-module build), you choose the appropriate dockerbuild from the library.
+(or a module in a multi-module build), you just select the appropriate dockerbuild from the repository.
 The plugin resolves it (i.e. downloads the jar to the local repository - if necessary), unpacks it into the build context directory, adds necessary artifacts, and runs the Docker daemon on it.

 ## Setup

-Prerequisite: Docker installed, accessible for the current user.
+Prerequisite: A Docker installed, accessible for the current user.
+That's the easiest way.
+Technically, it's enough to just have the Docker daemon running and accessible for the current user.

 You'll typically add a snippet like this